gearglow/ReptiliaWithATwist/Chapters/017 - Turn Me Loose.md

 ### London, UK	1994/12/09 15:30

 In the end, Sirius' trial didn't take long.
 Between his own testimony under veritaserum, the Gringotts-provided copy of the Potters' wills, and pensieve memories of the confrontation with Peter Pettigrew last June from Elysia, the verdict was a foregone conclusion.
-No, what really shook things up was what the evidence implied about Dumbledore: that he'd lied and covered up the truth for his own machinations, destroying families and leaving innocent people to over a decade in hell.
+No, what really shook things up was the testimony from the Longbottoms, and what that testimony (and corroborating evidence) implied about Dumbledore: that he'd lied and covered up the truth for his own machinations, destroying families and leaving innocent people to over a decade in hell.
 More to the point, he single-handedly brought multiple Ancient and Noble Houses to the brink of destruction, which the Wizengamot, in their infinite self-interest, simply could not abide.

 Dumbledore being, well, Dumbledore, Madam Bones and Madam Longbottom had managed to keep the newly-begun investigation into his illicit activities under wraps until they had an iron-clad case built against him.
 Eberhardt, Bulstrode, & Tonks were appointed as the prosecution, since they'd already been building a case.